kpmisthah/kp-portfolio/README.md

 ## Getting Started

-First, run the development ser
+First, run the development serv

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result